Blackgaurd/htn2023/README.md

 ## Introduction
 Despite the sweeping advances the internet has made in knowledge accessibility, many individuals still lack access to crucial information about illnesses, leaving them vulnerable and uninformed.
 Bridging this global disparity in healthcare information must be a top priority to ensure everyone has the tools to safeguard their well-being.

+In addition to improving worldwide physical health, we wish to support our users mentally as well.
 Mental health is often relegated to the shadows of public discourse, despite its profound impact on individuals and society as a whole.
 Recognizing and addressing mental health with the same urgency as physical health is crucial for a healthier and more empathetic society.
 ## How It Works
 ### Symptom Diagnosis
 Dr. AI is a revolutionary application aimed towards ensuring equal access to medical knowledge.